siusie/siusie/README.md

 ## 🌞 I'm Currently Doing
 - Computer Programming student at <a href="https://www.senecacollege.ca/home.html">Seneca College</a>
-- Working on Python and React!
+- Learning Python and React!

 ## 🌈 What I'm Pursuing
 - To explore various programming languages